 Convenient Water

-One of the main reasons people patronize bottled water is its convenience.
-You can just put it in your car or bag when traveling in the mountains.
-You can hold it, bring it anywhere, and be ready when clean drinking water is inaccessible.
+One of the main reasons people choose bottled water is its convenience.
+You can easily toss it in your car or bag when traveling in the mountains.
+You can hold it, take it anywhere, and be prepared when clean drinking water is unavailable.

-People drink sodas and sugar juices without bottled water to quench their thirst.
-Indeed, bottled water is the best option for staying hydrated anywhere you go.
+People drink sodas and sugary juices without bottled water to quench their thirst.
+Indeed, bottled water is the best option for staying hydrated anywhere.

 Clean and Safe Drinking Water

-The U.S. Food and Drug Administration regulates bottled water production in the United States.
-Thus, you are sure that it is clean and contains zero water contaminants.
+The U.S. Food and Drug Administration regulates bottled water production in the United States, so you can be sure it is clean and contains zero contaminants.

 The Environmental Protection Agency in the U.S. also regulates the tap water in your home.
 However, clean tap water is not always available for everybody.
 This is especially true during disasters when the water lines become disrupted and the plants are offline.

-With this, the water supply that goes into your home becomes contaminated and unsafe for consumption.
-Thus, the best option for you and your family is through the use of bottled water.
+This can cause the water supply in your home to become contaminated and unsafe for consumption.
+Thus, the best option for you and your family is to use bottled water.

 Hydration at all times